mhfaisaluddin/Hypothesis-Testing/README.md

 # Hypothesis-Testing
-Contains hypothesis testing, and its application in a simple problem.
+Contains about hypothesis testing, and its application in simple problems.
+Provides a data preview, the descriptive statistics, and the hypothesis testing itself to make the decisions.